Confessions of an ignorant and frustrated teacher

 ‘Trauma-informed’ radically restructures discipline away from ‘zero-tolerance’.
 Otherwise, school systems continue filling “the school-to-prison pipeline” with injured, trauma-impacted children.

-Further, we need to confront the impotence, the stress, and the damage from the “learning factory” paradigm of synchronized timing and “standardized” testing.
+Further, we need to confront the impotence, the stress, and the damage created by the paradigm of school as a “learning factory” with synchronized timing and “standardized” testing.

 Finally, we should be adjusting efforts against “achievement gaps” to a laser focus on communities with greater violence, stress and trauma.

 All the above efforts at ‘trauma-informed’ help confront the horrifying litany of lifelong implications of trauma during childhood development.
 Meanwhile, children are losing their right to equally access their education

 In spite of the devastating impacts and implications, Developmental Trauma remains “the elephant in the [class]room”!
 That is wrong, morally wrong.